SAP/openui5-docs/docs/Step_2_Creating_a_Mock_Server_to_Simulate_Data_50897de.md

 ## Step 2: Creating a Mock Server to Simulate Data

-In this step, we use the mock server to add data to our app without dependency to any remote server or system.
+In this step, we use the OData V2 mock server to add data to our app without dependency to any remote server or system.

 ***